menvuthy/Vuthy/_graph/2020-09-01-reported-estimated-rice-area.md

 Here I will show how to plot Three Stacked Line Graph to show the comparion of reported and estiamted rice crop area with the code written in Python Jupiter Notebook.

 ## 1. Data Table

 Data source name: `data_table.csv`

-{% include gallery id="gallery1" caption="Figure 1: Data table for three stacked line chart." %}
+{% include gallery id="gallery1" caption="Figure 1: Data table for reported and estimated rice crop area plot." %}

 ## 2. Code